LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: RESULTS

 \myplotwidth{0.45\columnwidth} \myplotheight{0.45\columnwidth}

 \definecolor{organred}{HTML}{FFF0F0} \definecolor{cylindergreen}{HTML}{F0FFF0} \definecolor{slabyellow}{HTML}{FFFFF0}

 \fi

-\Cref{plot:local_uncertainty} shows that \gls{uwc} with activation entropy performs almost identically with the geometric centroid of a \gls{roi}.
-Using \gls{mcd} uncertainty values results in a strong decrease in performance as noise levels increase or more input point are dropped.
-The effect of dropping up to $60\%$ of input points has no affect on the centroid error.
+\paragraph{Local Per-Point Uncertainty} Using the local per-point uncertainty and probability values for weighting the centroid estimation results in the same or decreased accuracy. \Cref{plot:local_uncertainty} shows that \gls{uwc} with activation entropy and \gls{spwc} perform almost identically to the geometric centroid of an \gls{roi}.
+Using \gls{mcd} uncertainty values results in a strong error increase as noise levels increase or more input point are dropped.
+The effect of dropping up to $60\%$ of input points has no effect on the centroid error.
 This roughly coincides with the number of points dropped during training ($50\%$).
-We did not perform experiments for \textit{Slab} with noise levels above $0.01$ as the \gls{on} fails to consistently reconstruct all \glspl{roi}. \ifrenderfigures
+We did not perform experiments for \textit{Slab} with noise levels above $0.01$ as the \gls{on} fails to consistently reconstruct all \glspl{roi}. \ifrenderfigures \fi